Southern Health NHS Foundation Trust: Performance

 In 2016 the Trust was subject to a number of Enforcement Undertakings required by Monitor, the last being issued on 30 June 2016.

 The learning disability services in Oxfordshire were transferred to Oxford Health NHS Foundation Trust.
 Some specialist learning disability services are to be transferred to Hertfordshire Partnership University NHS Foundation Trust.

 Katrina Percy, the chief executive, resigned in 2016.
 In March 2017 all four non-executive directors resigned.

-After the deaths of Connor Sparrowhawk and Teresa Colvin the trust was fined £2 million for "serious systematic" management failings in proceedings under the Health and Safety at Work Act 1974.
+After the deaths of Connor Sparrowhawk and Teresa Colvin the trust was fined £2 million for "serious systematic" management failings in proceedings under the Health and Safety at Work etc. Act 1974.

 534 patients were injured in 2016-17 through use of restraints on psychiatric patients in Southern Health NHS Foundation Trust.
 This was the largest number in England.
-Critics say restraints are potentially traumatic, and even life threatening, for patients.
+Critics say restraints are potentially traumatic, and even life-threatening, for patients.